List of Air Koryo destinations

 Air Koryo saw various route cancellations due to its controversial government.
 On 20 April 2011, it launched flights to Kuala Lumpur, with the last flight on 8 June 2014; it was later banned in 2017 due to sanctions following the assassination of Kim Jong-nam at the airport.
 In 2011, flights to Kuwait City were launched; however, six months later it was cancelled to prevent North Koreans from spreading news of the Arab Spring to their homeland.
-It later resumed in March 2014, but in October 2016 the airline was banned by the government, citing the United Nations Security Council Resolution 2270.
+It later resumed in March 2014, but in October 2016 the airline was banned by the Kuwaiti government, citing the United Nations Security Council Resolution 2270.
 In July 2017, Pakistan banned the airline in Islamabad, often used as refueling stopover for the Kuwait route.
 In April, flights to Bangkok were banned.
 On 2 August 2019, following a 15-year pause, Air Koryo resumed flights to Macau.
 Due to the COVID-19 pandemic, all flights were cancelled starting February 2020.
 On 22 August 2023, the airline resumed operations with a flight to Beijing as well as two flights to Vladivostok on 25 and 28 August.
 The last Beijing flight was on 29 August; it was theorized the flights were only repatriating abroad North Korean citizens, and as bilateral token gestures.